Q: Do I need to be vaccinated and/or boosted from COVID-19 to attend the program?

 Q: Is there an age requirement?

-A: The STC accepts applicants who have graduated from high school and are age 18 or older.
-Students who are under age 18 should refer to A.C.T.'s Young Conservatory.
-Students who have not graduated from high school and are over the age of 18 should refer to Studio A.C.T.
+A: The STC accepts applicants who have graduated from high school and are age 18 or older at the start of the program.
+Students who still in high school should refer to A.C.T.'s Young Conservatory.

 Q: I submitted in my application but haven't heard anything.
 Should I call the office?